piotrwitek/react-redux-typescript-guide/README.md

       // "@src/*": ["src/*"] // will enable import aliases -> import { ... } from '@src/components'
       // WARNING: Require to add this to your webpack config -> resolve: { alias: { '@src': PATH_TO_SRC } }
-      // "redux": ["typings/redux"], // override library types with your alternative type-definitions in typings folder },
+      // "redux": ["typings/redux"], // override library types with your alternative type-definitions in typings folder "redux-thunk": ["typings/redux-thunk"] // override library types with your alternative type-definitions in typings folder
+    },
     "outDir": "dist/", // target for compiled files "allowSyntheticDefaultImports": true, // no errors with commonjs modules interop